Ced30/GGL-Documentation/API/GGL_Common/Set_interactive.md

 | Returns:  | N/A |
 |--         |                             --|

-Enable or disable the mouse_hover checks of	this instance.
+Enable or disable the mouse_hover checks of	this GGL element.

 # GGL container